alakajam-team/alakajam/server/docs/article-data/gjt-skills.md

 Another popular option is to go for **pixel art**.
 It can be super fast to make, and with some effort it's easy enough to make something presentable. *Realm of the Mad God* is an example of successful game that has pretty simple (one could even say average) pixel art.
 Look through a couple tutorials to understand the basics, and don't be afraid to borrow the style or choice of colors from references.

-Finally, you can just grab third-party art and submit your entry in the *Unranked* division.
+Finally, you can just grab third-party art and submit your entry in the *Open* division.

 Check the [Resources](/article/docs/resources) page for a list of graphics software you can use.